ncphillips/portfolio-vuepress/journal/post-1.md

 In this post, I will show you how I built out the site you're currently looking at!
 Yes, it's all Vuepress.
 Pretty neat, huh?

 And BTW..
+The theme is free,

+1

+2

-The theme is free, check it out on [GitHub](https://github.com)
+3check it out on [GitHub](https://github.com)